 - Contra Costa County Advisory Council on Aging Committee Member

 AOCA committee meets every 3rd Wednesday, at 9:30 a.m. in Pleasant Hill.
 Members must either be seniors 60 or older, or non-seniors who are interested in advocating for senior issues.
-Letter of interest should be filed with the Pinole City Clerk.
+For more information and to receive application materials, contact City Clerk Patricia Athenour.
+Contact information listed below.

 City Clerk Patricia Athenour - (510) 724-8928 - Pathenour@ci.pinole.ca.us